Last updated : December 16, 2024

 - Protect the confidentiality of company drug testing information

-MROs provide employers with added protection, in that there is little chance of an employee accusing their employer of an inaccurate test result.
+MROs provide employers with added protection because there is little chance of an employee accusing their employer of an inaccurate test result.
 The MRO consults with a scientist, usually a laboratory representative, concerning the result before notifying the employee about the test result causing issues.

 Then, they work with the employee to rectify the situation if possible.